idvorkin/idvorkin.github.io/_d/switch.md

 Behavior is prompt + ability + motivation.

 Focus on ability and prompt, motivation is fickle.
-Use motivation waves to do the large 1 time investments.
+Use motivation waves to do the large 1-time investments.

 ## Influencer 2.0

 A different model to switch, also covering change management.
-Esssentially you need to influence through the following dimensions
+Essentially you need to influence through the following dimensions

 ```mermaid
 quadrantChart